funkfinger/tongue_tied/README.md

 ### Fix

 - fix the quiz responses - text message numbers enrolled in a quiz should get a quiz response - text message numbers not enrolled in a quiz should get a generic message or a keyword message
+- decouple SMS functionality with app

 ### Basics